-This month the Adult Book Club is reading… Sweet Tooth by Ian McEwan
+This month the Adult Book Club is doing an author study on Roland Merullo.

-To check availability or place a hold, please see the catalog.
-Copies of the book in various formats can also be picked up anytime at the circulation desk prior to the meeting.
-Continue reading “Adult Book Club – June 2015” »
+Copies of these books in various formats can be picked up anytime at the circulation desk prior to the meeting.
+Continue reading “Adult Book Club – November 2015” »

 This FREE talk titled: “Using DNA and Its Application to Genealogy” is a basic introduction to DNA and how it can be used to enhance your research of your genealogy.
 Did you know your DNA can link you to a known family surname?